zbalkan/zbalkan.github.io/_posts/2025-02-25-surrogates.md

 print(f"{success_count} files created out of {total} total files")
 ```

 Test the code, and play with it.
+I know that these would break some FIM solutions but that's where my research ends.
 And if you find any use cases for these to be used for detection, bypass or any security-related effect, please let me know.
 You can contact me over email, Github or LinkedIn.